CorentinDoue/lambda-extensions-example/README.md

 # Lambda extensions example

+Code of the article [Power up your serverless application with AWS Lambda extensions](https://dev.to/kumo/power-up-your-serverless-application-with-aws-lambda-extensions-3a31)

 This example shows how to create a simple Lambda with a monitoring tool composed of:
 - an internal extension that logs all http calls made by the Lambda
 - an external extension that aggregate those logs and send them to an hypothetical monitoring tool